datasektionen/spam-rs/README.md

   currently three templates available:

   - `default`: A simple template with a header and footer in the Datasektionen style.
+This is the default if **no template** is specified.
   - `metaspexet`: A similar template but in the style of metaspexet.
   - `none`: A raw template with no styling.
 Use this if you want to provide your own HTML.

 - `attachments[]`: Attachments to include in the email.
 A maximum of 5 files can be attached.
-You can upload files directly when using `multipart/form-data` content type.
-The files should be sent as a list of files with the key `attachments[]`.

-  You can also send already encoded files via JSON.
-  An attachment sent via JSON needs the keys `originalname`, `buffer` (the file contents), and `mimetype`.
-You can also supply the `encoding` parameter.
+An attachment sent needs the JSON object to include the `originalname`, `buffer` (the file contents), and `mimetype`.
+You can also supply the `encoding` parameter, i.e; `base64` or `utf-8`.
+If no encoding is provided, `base64` will be used.

 An example of a valid JSON request: